hilfing/ChatbotAPI/README.md

  Thats All

  #How to install it
- Do `py -m pip install BrainshopChatbotAPI` and you are done.
+ Do `py -m pip install ChatbotAPI` and you are done.

  PackageWebsite - [BrainshopChatbotAPI on Pypi](https://pypi.org/project/BrainshopChatbotAPI/)